-Chiropractic alignment ensures that the sacroiliac joints are in proper position and are flexible for the birth.
+Mobilization treatment ensures that the sacroiliac joints are flexible for the birth.
 This is very important for comfort, and creates a smoother and faster delivery.

 What if I don't have any physical pain?

-If there are no symptoms, I recommend being checked by a chiropractor at least 6 weeks prior to the due date.
-This will allow enough time to correct any slight imbalances, misalignments, and muscle tightness that might impede labor.
-Remember, having proper alignment will ensure a smoother labor process
+If there are no symptoms, I recommend being checked at least 6 weeks prior to the due date.
+This will allow enough time to correct any slight imbalances, flexibility issues, and muscle tightness that might impede labor.
+Remember, having proper mobility will ensure a smoother labor process

 If there is a history of injury to the pelvis or low back, getting checked sooner is a good idea, even if there are no symptoms.
-For example, if she had a car accident 5 years ago, or fell onto her sacrum 7 years ago, it’s a good idea to check pelvic alignment earlier rather than later.
+For example, if you had a car accident 5 years ago, or fell onto your sacrum 7 years ago, it’s a good idea to check pelvic mobility earlier rather than later.

 Old injuries can flare up and be uncomfortable in pregnancy.
 Even without symptoms, they can create patterns of tightness that might hinder the birthing process.